Tribute of the Three Cows: Subsequent history

-In 1571, chronicler Esteban de Garibay recorded the first complete description of the ceremony, which remains largely unchanged.
+This long lawsuit left internal divisions within the valley of Roncal itself, reflected in the case of 1647 (which was not upheld and therefore produced no change): Roncal, Burgui, and Vidángoz had requested that the cows of the Tribute be distributed among all the towns of the valley, with the expenses likewise shared.

 The first recorded interruption of the tribute dates back to 1698, when the Barétous valley paid a fine of 300 silver marks instead.
 In 1755, one of the cows was rejected by Roncal, having been found blemished, small, ill-coated and with other defects.
 The cow was substituted within a fortnight, and carried by the Barétous to Isaba.

 The first major interruption of the Tribute ceremony took place during the War of the Convention that started in 1793 between France and Spain.
 Due to the presence of troops in the Pyrenean mountain passes, the representatives of Aramits were prevented from climbing to the Col of la Pierre St Martin, so they instead took the cows all the way to Isaba the following month, leaving the cows in Isaba's main square on 17 August 1793.

 During the Peninsular War, the dates of the ceremony were moved.
 In 1810, the ceremony took place on 16 July, and from 1811 to 1814 it was paid in money instead.

 The Treaty of Bayonne of 1856 established the modern border between France and Spain, and was aimed at solving the proverbial problems surrounding the grazing grounds in the Pyrenees.
 As a result of this treaty, the pierre de St Martin (the traditional boundary marker around which the ceremony had taken place since 1375) was removed and substituted by a simple boundary marker, around which the ceremony takes place ever since.

 The tribute started to become notorious at the end of the 19th century, when it was popularised in France in numerous books and news articles, usually in negative light as a humiliation towards the people of France.
 The negative press prompted an attempt in 1895 to substitute the cows for money, without success.
 That year, Le Figaro published an open letter protesting against a ceremony they deemed extravagant and anti-French.
 The ceremony was described as a war tribute, where the Barétous had to uncover their heads whilst the Roncalese could wear their hats, and where the Barétous had to advance towards the Roncalese whilst the latter pointed at them with pike.
 As a result, over 600 people climbed the Col de la Pierre St Martin that year to demonstrate against the ceremony.